-- Be made through the appropriate instructional Dean or Advisor before the final exam period begins. - 2.
+- 1. Be made through the Advisor before the final exam period begins. - 2.
 Be made in person if possible. - 3.
-Be recorded by the Student Records Office to be official. - Receive a grade of "W".
-Students who leave class without officially withdrawing will receive a grade of "F" on all courses.
+Be recorded by the Student Records Office to be official. - 4.
+Receive a grade of "W".
+Students who leave class without officially withdrawing may receive a grade of "F".

-Withdrawal Date.
+Withdrawal Date

 The official withdrawal date will be the exact date of the request for withdrawal.